aeroroboticscomp/ARC-example/README.md

-# ARC 18-19
+# ARC Example Code
-Example Code for Aerospace Robotics Competition 2018-2019
+Example Code for Aerospace Robotics Competition

+Please see the correct folder for the appropriate example code.